 Furthermore, the role of teachers extends beyond content delivery.
 They foster critical thinking, creativity, and problem-solving skills, all of which are challenging for AI to cultivate in students.
 Teachers serve as role models and contribute to the social and emotional development of students, which are vital for their overall well-being and success in life.

-See also how to use bert ai
+See also how to view ai files on pc

 While AI can assist in grading and providing personalized feedback, it lacks the ability to understand the unique circumstances, motivations, and challenges that students face.
 Human teachers can empathize, adapt, and tailor their teaching methods to suit the diverse learning styles and needs of their students in a way that AI cannot replicate.